isidhu09/unsupervised-learning/README.md

 * Previously provided file, which is saved in the Resources folder in the repo: "myopia.csv"

 ## Notes
-* Brief notes and recommendations included in notebook
+* Brief notes and recommendations included in jupyter notebook